 Take a slow, deep breath, filling your lungs with air.
-Then let the air out slowly and fully, feeling your muscles loosen up as you do.
+Then let it out slowly and fully, feeling your muscles loosen up as you do.
 Take several deep breaths whenever you feel stressed out.
-Deep breathing not only relaxes your mind, it also sends more blood flowing through your body.
+Deep breathing not only relaxes your mind, but it also sends more blood flowing through your body.

 You can boost the benefits when you combine breathing with another relaxation technique, such as yoga or meditation.

 Yoga blends deep breathing with stretching and strengthening poses.
-It also helps with stress and ongoing pain.
-One study even showed that yoga might calm inflammation, a key part of UC.
+It can help you manage stress and ongoing pain.
+One study even shows that yoga might calm inflammation, a key part of UC.